HalinGG/RestAPI-HWK/README.rst

 ------------------------------------------
 This is a Rest API that provides endpoints (GET requests) for 3 different types of JSON data:

--Median Sold Price For All Homes in San Jose, CA: http://127.0.0.1:5000/getMedianSold
+-Median sold price each year for all homes in San Jose, CA: http://127.0.0.1:5000/getMedianSold

--Median Sold Price Per Square Foot For All Homes in San Jose, CA: http://127.0.0.1:5000/getMedianSQFT
+-Median sold price per square Foot each year for all homes in San Jose, CA: http://127.0.0.1:5000/getMedianSQFT

--Median Rental Price For All Homes in San Jose, CA: http://127.0.0.1:5000/getMedianRent
+-Median rental price for all homes in San Jose, CA: http://127.0.0.1:5000/getMedianRent